jskov/mada-java-gradle/README.md

 # mada-java-gradle

-Gradle plugin to configure projects to use mada java conventions
+Custom convention Gradle plugin to configure mada java projects to my liking.

 The intention is to simplify Gradle build files and avoid configuration duplication.